ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

-- Fixed a bug (#34) where `app-about-info` would sometimes appear under some content elements.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists